 1. Gifts that violate any federal, state, or local statute or ordinance

-2. Gifts that contain unreasonable conditions (e.g., a lien or other encumbrance) or gifts of partial interest and property
+2. Gifts that contain unreasonable conditions (e.g., a lien or other encumbrance) or gifts of partial interest in property

-4. Gifts that could expose the Library to liability
+4. Gifts that could expose the Library to legal liability, according to the discretion of the Library

-The board shall assure itself that all philanthropic promotions and solicitation are ethical and that no board members or Library personnel benefit personally by way of commissions or other devices related to gifts received.
+The Library shall ensure that all philanthropic promotions and solicitation are ethical and that no Board members or Library personnel benefit personally from gifts received.

 Conflict of Interest

-The board will assure itself that trustees and Library personnel are circumspect in all dealings with donors in order to avoid even the appearance of any act of self dealing.
-Those individuals who normally engage in the solicitation of gifts on behalf of the Library shall not personally benefit by way of commission, contract fees, salary, or other benefits from any donor in the performance of their duties on behalf of the Library.
-(The definition of individuals includes each of the categories of employees of the Library, including its trustees, as well as members of their immediate family.
-Individuals are further defined to include associations, partnerships, corporations, or other enterprises in which a member of the staff holds a principal ownership interest.)
+The Library will ensure that individuals who engage in the solicitation of gifts on behalf of the Library are circumspect in all dealings with donors in order to avoid even the appearance of any act of self-dealing, and shall not personally benefit by way of commission, contract fees, salary, or other benefits from any donor in the performance of their duties on behalf of the Library.
+For purposes of this paragraph, the term “individuals” includes employees and trustees of the Library and their immediate family members, as well as any associations, partnerships, corporations, or other enterprises in which such staff members and trustees hold a material ownership interest.

 Commissions for gifts